stephematician/mimputest/README.md

-While missForest differs in its initial state, its use of a stopping criterion, and that the imputed values are not used in training until the next dataset is to be generated; these are somewhat dwarfed by its use of the bootstrap aggregated prediction - this means that the values drawn by multiple invokations of missForest cannot be pooled in the same manner.
+While missForest differs in its initial state, its use of a stopping criterion, and that the imputed values are not used in training until the next dataset is to be generated; these are somewhat dwarfed by its use of the bootstrap aggregated prediction - this means that the values drawn by multiple invocations of missForest cannot be pooled in the same manner.